Kaligandaki Corridor

-The route passes though Terai, Midhills and Himalayan mountains.
+The route passes though Midhills and Himalayan mountains.
 Main locality includes Palpa, Syangja, Parbat, Baglung and Muktinath.

 The road is being constructed by multiple contractors, including Nepal Army’s Road Construction Division.
-The project was started on 3 December 2018 and scheduled for completion by December, 2021.
+The project was started on 3 December 2018 and scheduled for completion by December 2021.

+The highway NH48 ends and meets NH47 at Tansen and the NH47 further goes to Indo-Nepal border to Belahiya near Siddharthanagar.